Skip to Main Content

 What is the underwriting process and how does it work?

-Mortgage underwriting is really an exercise in risk mitigation for the lender.
+Mortgage underwriting is an exercise in risk mitigation for the lender.
 The lender wants to ensure you’re not going to default on the loan they’re originating for you, so they take a close look at all of the evidence that supports the idea that you’re a solid borrower.

-The underwriting process includes an evaluation of your financials, your credit history, down payment, and the property you’re buying in making a final decision.
+The underwriting process includes an evaluation of your financials, your credit history, your down payment, and the property you’re buying in making a final decision.
 It happens behind the scenes, but you’ll often get requests from the underwriter while they’re reviewing your application.

 The underwriter will come back with one of three decisions regarding your application: